CS230 • Adversarial Attacks and Defenses

 Certified Defenses

-- Convex relaxations (Wong & Kolter, 2018) approximate the adversarial optimization problem to provide formal guarantees of robustness within a perturbation radius.
+- Convex relaxations (Wong & Kolter, 2018) approximate the adversarial optimization problem using convex bounds, providing formal guarantees.

-- Interval Bound Propagation (IBP) (Gowal et al., 2019) propagates input intervals through the network to certify robustness.
+- Interval Bound Propagation (IBP) (Gowal et al., 2019) propagates input intervals through the network to certify robustness in real time.

 -